 The Department of Biostatistics and Bioinformatics seeks to train students who are likely to become highly motivated, effective public health professionals.
 Applicants are selected on the basis of their quantitative skills and their potential to make a contribution to the practice of biostatistics in a public health setting.
-Admission criteria are: (1) previous studies and grades, especially in quantitative areas such as mathematics, statistics, and computer sciences; (2) Graduate Record Examination (GRE) scores, especially the quantitative and analytic portions; (3) letters of recommendation that allow the evaluation of the applicant's quantitative abilities and background in public health; (4) course work, experience, or interest in health-related subjects; and (5) multivariate calculus (calculus III) and linear algebra, all required for admission to the biostatistics MSPH and MPH programs.
+Admission criteria for the MPH and MSPH in Biostatistics are: (1) previous studies and grades, especially in quantitative areas such as mathematics, statistics, and computer sciences; (2) Graduate Record Examination (GRE) scores, especially the quantitative and analytic portions; (3) letters of recommendation that allow the evaluation of the applicant's quantitative abilities and background in public health; (4) course work, experience, or interest in health-related subjects; and (5) multivariate calculus (calculus III) and linear algebra.
 Applicants must submit GRE scores unless they have a relevant doctoral degree from the U.S..
 Scores should reflect at least the 50th percentile for the verbal and quantitative sections and a 3.5 for the analytical writing section.
 International applicants from non- English-speaking countries are required to take the Test of English as a Foreign Language (TOEFL).